manureta/suite/docs/usermanual/source/processing/processes/raster/rangelookup.rst

 .. figure:: img/rangelookupexample.png

-   *gs:RangeLookup example result*
+   *gs:RangeLookup example output*

 Related processes
 -----------------

-* The ``gs:PolygonExtraction<processing.processes.raster.polygonextraction>`` process extracts polygons from a grid coverage, performing a similar reclassification first, to create an intermediate grid from which polygons can be extracted.
+* The :ref:`gs:PolygonExtraction <processing.processes.raster.polygonextraction>` performs a similar reclassification to create an intermediate grid from which polygons can be extracted.

+.. todo:: I tried to rephrase the above, but not sure I did a good job of it.